Mayor of Mirpurkhas: Local government

 The Nazim was reinstated in 2016 after local government order (SPLGO 2013) came into effect.
 This order designated that the urban city areas of Mirpurkhas would be governed by the chairman of the municipal committee, while the rural areas would be governed by a district council and various town committees.

+In 2022, Sindh Local Government create Mirpurkhas Municipal Corporation and upgrade the set of Nazim to Mayor of Mirpurkhas.

 Mayors

 The following list is of Mirpurkhas local government chairmen in recent years.

 Election Results 2015

 The following are the results of the elections which were conducted on 19 November 2015.

+Election Results 2022

+The following are the results of the elections which were conducted in May 2022.